Chief Executive Officer

 Amy holds a Bachelor of Agricultural Science from the University of Melbourne.
 Amy enjoys musical theatre, swimming and reading.

 Kate Maddern joined BCG in November 2018.
-She is a Research and Extension Officer who works on BCG’s soil sampling program, barley grass and brome grass management trials, Wimmera CMA and Mallee CMA soil carbon projects and BCG members nitrogen management trials.
+She is a Research Agronomist who works on BCG’s soil sampling program, barley grass and brome grass management trials, Wimmera CMA and Mallee CMA soil carbon projects and BCG members nitrogen management trials.